-In the UK and Europe, Canaccord Genuity Wealth Management has historically had high levels of fee-based client accounts, and the business derives most of its revenue from fee-based activities.
-In Australia, Canaccord Genuity Wealth Management continued to grow its presence during fiscal 2018.
-As at March 31, 2018, the Company had 7 Advisors in Australia.
+In the UK & Europe, Canaccord Genuity Wealth Management has historically had high levels of fee-based client accounts, and the business derives most of its revenue from fee-based activities.

+In Australia, through the acquisition of Patersons, Canaccord Genuity Wealth Management significantly expanded its wealth management business in the region.
+As at March 31, 2020, the Company had 119 Advisors in Australia.